ManolisDia/ManolisDia/README.md

 Currently **Co-Founder & Lead Dev at [Foundermatcha](https://www.foundermatcha.com/)** — a platform that matches founders with developers based on vision and values, not just tech stacks.
 We're at 1500+ users now, which still feels surreal considering I built the first version alone in my flat.

-Before this made sense as a career, I spent years in hospitality (grew up in my dad's restaurant, actually).
-Turns out managing chaotic dinner services is decent prep for managing chaotic codebases.
+Before this made sense as a career, I spent years in hospitality (grew up in a restaurant).
+Turns out managing chaotic people is decent prep for managing chaotic codebases.

 ---